-Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this container are maintained. service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

-The facility strives to maintain a restraint-free environment wherever possible.
-At the time of the audit, there were six residents using a restraint.
+There is a documented commitment from management to maintain a restraint-free environment.
+At the time of the audit, there were no residents using a restraint.
 Restraint minimisation training is included as part of the annual mandatory training plan, orientation booklet and annual restraint competencies are completed.